 Our revenue and external funding are primarily denominated in U.S. dollars.
 However, certain mining, processing, maintenance, and exploration costs are denominated in Mexican pesos.
 These costs principally include electricity, labor, water, maintenance, local contractors, and fuel.
 The appreciation of the peso against the U.S. dollar increases expenses and the cost of purchasing capital assets in U.S. dollar terms in Mexico, which can adversely impact our operating results and cash flows.
-Conversely, depreciation of the Mexican peso decreases operating costs and capital asset purchases in U.S. dollar terms.
+Conversely, the depreciation of the Mexican peso decreases operating costs and capital asset purchases in

+U.S. dollar terms.
 When inflation in Mexico increases without a corresponding devaluation of the Mexican peso, our financial position, results of operations and cash flows could be materially adversely affected.
+The annual average inflation rate in Mexico was approximately 7.89% in 2022 and 5.53% in 2021.
+Current and future inflationary effects may be driven by, among other things, supply chain disruptions and governmental stimulus or fiscal policies, and geopolitical instability, including the ongoing conflict between the Ukraine and Russia.
+Continuing increases in inflation could increase our costs of labor and other costs related to our business, which could have an adverse impact on our business, financial position, results of operations and cash flows.

-The annual average inflation rate in Mexico was approximately 5.53% in 2021, 3.40% in 2020, and 3.64% in 2019.
-At the same time, the peso has been subject to fluctuation, which may not have been proportionate to the inflation rate and may not be proportionate to the inflation rate in the future.
-The value of the peso decreased by 3.08% in 2021, decreased by 5.53% in 2020, and increased by 4.45% in 2019.
+At the same time, the peso has been subject to fluctuation, which may not have been proportionate to the inflation rate and may not be proportional to the inflation rate in the future.
+The value of the peso increased by 6.3% in 2022 and decreased by 3.08% in 2021.
 In addition, fluctuations in currency exchange rates may have a significant impact on our financial results.
 There can be no assurance that the Mexican government will maintain its current policies with regard to the peso or that the peso's value will not fluctuate significantly in the future.
-We cannot assure you that currency fluctuations, inflation and exchange control policies will not have an adverse impact on our financial condition, results of operations, earnings, and cash flows.
+We cannot assure you that currency fluctuations, inflation, and exchange control policies will not have an adverse impact on our financial condition, results of operations, earnings, and cash flows.